 Miromaa Aboriginal Language & Technology Centre

-Miromaa Language Centre was formed in 2003, since then their activities have grown to the point where they are involved in some manner with over 150 language activities around Australia, their support extends to supporting many International language activities as well.
+Miromaa Language Centre was formed in 2003, since then their activities have grown to the point where they are involved in some manner with over 300 language activities around Australia and internationally, their support extends to supporting many International language activities as well.